ehcastroh/intro_NUMPY/README.md

      style="align:center"
      width="40%"/>

-    1) PART 2.1: READ DATA INTO DATAFRAMES
+    1) PART 2.1: ARRAY SLICING AND INDEXING]
-    2) PART 2.2: WRITING DATA TO CSV
+    2) PART 2.2: ARRAY OPERATIONS
-    3) PART 2.3 (OPTIONAL): READ AND WRITE EXCEL FILES
+    3) PART 2.3 (OPTIONAL) NUMPY ARRAY VS PYTHON LIST
+    4) PART 2.4 (OPTIONAL) ARRAY BROADCASTING
+    5) PART 2.5 (OPTIONAL) NUMPY APPLICATION - PREDICTION USING ORDINARY LEAST SQUARES

 #### **III.
 WRAP UP AND NEXT STEPS**

-Now that you've learned how to deploy a Flask environment,there is much more than can be done using Flask.
-Visit the [Data-X website](https://datax.berkeley.edu/) to learn how to link Flask to other services, or use the following links to curated topics of interest:
+There is much more than can be done with NumPy.
+Wanting to learn how NumPy is used in the development cycle for neural networks, or how it's used for rapid data preprocessing?
+Visit the [Data-X website](https://datax.berkeley.edu/) to learn more, or use the following links to curated topics of interest:

-> [**INTRODUCTION TO DATA ANALYSIS USING PANDAS (M120)**]() Introduces syntax, structures, and manipulation operations for Pandas.
+> [**INTRODUCTION TO DATA ANALYSIS USING PANDAS (M120)**]() Introduces syntax, structures, and manipulation operations for Pandas.<br>

 > [**INTRODUCTION TO DATA VISUALIZATION USING MATPLOTLIB + SEABORN (m130): url needed**]() Covers the process of using DataFrames to create engaging visualizations <br>